otieno54/fullstack_pharmacy_website/README.md

 - Access and update any details of new purchases of stock for the company
 - Access and update all customers’ details
 - Keep track of all sale transactions
-- Generate and view reports based on the data
+- Generate and view reports based on the data.

 #